suchanek/proteusPy/documents/paper/paper.md

 ## [turtle3D](https://suchanek.github.io/proteusPy/proteusPy/turtle3D.html)

-The ``turtle3D`` is an object that maintains a *local coordinate system* in three dimensional space.
+The ``turtle3D`` class represents an object that maintains a *local coordinate system* in three dimensional space.
 This coordinate system consists of:

 - A Position Vector
 - A Heading Vector